Saint-Michel station (Montreal Metro)

+The station briefly closed down in October 2024 due to structural issues with the primary beams above the station's walkway.
+It was re-opened to the public on November 11, 2024.

 Overview

 It is a side platform station with two entrances on either side of boul.
 St-Michel connecting to a common ticket hall.
 Unlike all other stations on the Blue Line, the station is only as long as the six-car trains used on the line; all of the other stations were built to accommodate a nine-car train.
 However, the station cavern is long enough for a nine-car train; the extra space could be opened and finished to accommodate full-length trains when the STM extends the line east into the boroughs of St. Leonard and Anjou and to commit to the line's original design.

 The platforms feature four abstract paintings under glass bricks, by Normand Moffat, Charles Lemay, Lauréat Marois, and Marcelin Cardinal.

 Origin of name

 Saint-Michel station takes its name from the street under which it lies, boulevard Saint-Michel, named since about the late eighteenth century for the former Ville Saint-Michel within which it is located.
 Saint-Michel is the French Catholic title for the archangel Michael.